 Dr. Arvigo apprenticed under Don Elijio Panti, one of the last and very famous traditional Maya healers in Belize.
 Elijio’s extensive knowledge and collection of unique plant specimens from this region were of great value for AIDS and cancer research, to the extent that his field work even garnered him co-authorship status in scientific papers published for the studies.
 He lived to age 103, and prior to his death he was honored with many distinguished awards for his contributions to this research.
 His life and work was memorialized in a New York Times article.

 Dr. Arvigo studied under Elijio for the last decade of his life, intently learning and cataloguing his knowledge and helping him treat the thousands of patients that came to his clinic in San Antonio, Belize.
-Vaginal steaming was one of the specific, time-honored Maya healing techniques that Arvigo learned about from her studies with Don Elijio.
-In the Maya tradition, vaginal steams were prescribed for virtually all varieties of feminine ailments in the pelvic area with the same frequency as “rubbing your head for a headache or drinking more water for constipation.”
+Vaginal steaming was one of the specific, time-honored Maya techniques that Arvigo learned about from her studies with Don Elijio.
+In the Maya tradition, vaginal steams were prescribed for women with the same frequency as “drinking peppermint tea.”

 We are very grateful to Dr. Arvigo for her pioneering and prolific efforts to usher the sacred and traditional practice of vaginal steaming into the modern world.